Frequently Asked Questions

 When do I register?

 As early as possible please!
 Each year registration opens in late March or early April for the upcoming season.
 Players must be registered if attending assessments.
-If you wait until late August to register, your child may be put on a wait list.
-For more details, visit our registration page.
+If you wait until late August to register, your child may be put on a waitlist.
+For more details about registration, fees, refunds, tax receipts, etc – visit our registration page.

 Can I get funding assistance?

 Sports should be available to everyone.
 There are two key organizations that provide funding to several Bays families: Kidsport of Greater Victoria and Canadian Tire Jumpstart.
-You are also welcome to contact the Director of Registrations to discuss.
+Please contact Registrar to discuss.

 My child is on a waitlist.
 What does that mean?